 From vastly different backgrounds, Joel and Mink were headed on a collision course that came to a head at SPBC.
 Since meeting and marrying during their time as students, they have since lived in both Thailand and Australia, and continue to pursue adventure in their passion for God’s work.

-Joel and Mink Gough recently moved from Australia’s capital city to an outback town notorious for its high crime rates and poverty.
+Joel and Mink Gough’s second-to-last move was from Australia’s capital city of Canberra, to Moree, an outback town notorious for its high crime rates and poverty.

-Life there is likely to be challenging in every sense, but meaningful and worthwhile; a description that fits so many of the couple’s experiences.
+Life there was challenging in every sense, but meaningful and worthwhile; a description that fits so many of the couple’s experiences.

-“There is so much brokenness everywhere in this place where God beckons us.
+“There was so much brokenness everywhere in this place where God called us.
 But when the Master calls, what can a disciple do but follow?” says Mink.

 The young pair met when they were both students at SPBC, a time Joel describes as two of the most incredible years of his life.